hutchutchutch/fucktyping/README.md

 3. **`infra/`**
    - **docker-compose.yml**: For local dev, spins up the backend, frontend, and database.
+   - **aws/**: AWS ECS (Fargate) and RDS PostgreSQL deployment configurations.
    - **turn-server/**: Configuration for TURN server to facilitate WebRTC connections through NATs and firewalls.
-   - Deployment configurations for various cloud providers.
+   - Deployment configurations for AWS.

 4. **`packages/`**
    - **`shared/`**: Shared type definitions, utilities, and constants used by both frontend and backend.